GesangPJ/kmeans_kopi/Readme.md

 ### 3. Elbow Optimization

-Use the uploaded dataset to Start Elbow Clustering
+Use the uploaded dataset to Start Elbow Optimization

+### 4. Centroid Type

+Choose which type of centroid :
+- Means
+- Random

+### 5. K-Means Process

+See the details of K-Means calculation like Euclidean Distance

+### 6. Result

+See the result of K-Means Clustering

+### 7. Export Result

+Export the K-Means cluster, for now it's docx format

 ## Requirements